Africa Command (AFRICOM)

 The African continent was initially divided among three combatant commands: U.S. European Command, U.S. Central Command and U.S. Pacific Command.
 US Central Command had responsibility for Egypt, Sudan, Eritrea, Ethiopia, Djibouti, Somalia and Kenya.
 U.S. European Command had responsibility for the rest of the nations in the African mainland.
 US Pacific Command had responsibility for Madagascar, the Seychelles and the Indian Ocean area off the African coast.
 This division of Africa, within the UCP, led to the creation of "seams" between the current combatant command boundaries.
 EUCOM's focus is based on their expansion into the newest NATO countries on their Eastern border.
 CENTCOM's focus for the indefinite future is on OEF, OIF, and the future of U.S. presence in the Middle East.
 PACOM's focus has been and remains on the Asian continent.

 Established as a sub-unified command in October 2007, U.S. Africa Command was subordinate to U.S. European Command during a year-long transition period.
 Upon becoming a unified regional command in October 2008, the commander of Africa Command reports to the Secretary of Defense, as do all the other unified commanders in the Department of Defense.
-The U.S. Department of State will continue to be the primary U.S. government agency responsible for U.S. foreign policy and diplomacy.
-Ambassadors at U.S. Embassies in Africa will continue to be the President's personal representatives to host-nation governments and international organizations.
-The U.S. Africa Command will work closely with, and in support of, U.S. Embassies and diplomatic missions.
-The U.S. Agency for International Development (USAID) will continue to be the lead U.S. agency for development and humanitarian activities.
+The U.S. Department of State would continue to be the primary U.S. government agency responsible for U.S. foreign policy and diplomacy.
+Ambassadors at U.S. Embassies in Africa would continue to be the President's personal representatives to host-nation governments and international organizations.
+The U.S. Africa Command would work closely with, and in support of, U.S. Embassies and diplomatic missions.
+The U.S. Agency for International Development (USAID) would continue to be the lead U.S. agency for development and humanitarian activities.